Shaurya-Sethi/nl2sql-rat-pointer/README.md

 > If you encounter `ImportError`, ensure your working directory is `src/`.

 This repository contains code for training a natural language to SQL (NL2SQL) transformer model with comprehensive TensorBoard logging.

+> **Disclaimer**: This project was originally built as a learning exercise and
+> a proof of concept for research on relation-aware attention and
+> pointer-generator mechanisms.
+The codebase has not been hardened for
+> production use and has only minimal testing.
+It is provided as a reference for
+> educational and experimental purposes.

+This means that certain parts of the training pipeline may be brittle or incomplete.
+There is no formal support or guarantee of backwards compatibility, and the repository is maintained mainly for illustrative purposes.
+Feel free to fork it and adapt pieces for your own experiments.

 ## Setup and Installation